iWriteGigs

 C Resistance to flow.
 Magma has a higher viscosity if it has a higher temperature, is rich in silica, and contains very few dissolved gases.

 D The ease of flow.
-Magma has a higher viscosity if it has a higher temperature, is poor in silica, and contains a high amount dissolved gases.
+Magma has a higher viscosity if it has a lower temperature, is rich in silica, and contains a high abundance of dissolved gases.

 Question #4